allakutkina/local_h5p_xapi/Readme.md

 ------------
 - Moodle: tested on Moodle 4.5
-- A Learning Record Store, for example https://www.sqllrs.com/ It is important that the logstore endpoint for recieving statements follows the convention of ending in ...xapi/statements
+- A Learning Record Store, for example https://www.sqllrs.com/ It is important that the LRS endpoint for recieving statements follows the convention of ending in ...xapi/statements
 - For complete user activity coverage: https://moodle.org/plugins/logstore_xapi

 Installation
 ------------
 1. Download the plugin as a zip archive
 2. Visit Site administration → Install Plugins -> Install Plugins -> Install plugin from ZIP file
-3. Configure LRS settings either after the installation or in Site administration → Plugins → logstore plugins → H5P xAPI (or via the plugin settings page).
+3. Configure LRS settings either after the installation or in Site administration → Plugins → local plugins → H5P xAPI (or via the plugin settings page).

 Configuration
 -------------